-

 International Postgraduate Veterinary Education Symposium

-Join us this autumn for the inaugural International Postgraduate Veterinary Education (PGVE) Symposium, and become part of a new international community of practice committed to advancing postgraduate veterinary education.
+We're thrilled to be hosting the inaugural International Postgraduate Veterinary Education (PGVE) Symposium on 18 and 19 November in London, where we hope to establish a new international community of practice committed to advancing postgraduate veterinary education.

 This unique, two-day event will bring together veterinary educators and practitioners, researchers and innovators from around the world to exchange ideas, drive progress and shape the future of the profession.